 What is it like to be a dog or cat in Kingston?

-Kingston's street dogs blanket the roadways, and street dogs may suffer even more than dogs in homes.
+Kingston's street dogs blanket the roadways.
 They get hit by cars, and are left to slowly die by the side of the road, they may starve to death, they suffer from many illnesses, and people throw rocks at them to chase them away.
 But if Deborah has anything to do with it, any injured, scared, or starving dog and cat, gets cared for, fed, and loved.

 In Deborah's view, the main animal welfare problems in Jamaica are a general lack of knowledge about dogs and cats and their needs; the indifference of many pet owners towards their animals; and overt cruelty just for the sake of it-cruel actions such as deliberately running over dogs and cats in the street, throwing boiling water on dogs, hanging dogs, and drowning cats.